RobinKoetsier/robinkoetsier.github.i/work.md

   - title: <b>Python</b>
     image:
       src: /assets/img/work/tdllogo.png
-      alt: Python
+      alt: Tussen de Linies
-    description: Sufficient in coding in Python.
-I know the basics and can learn new things quick.
+    description: Wrote some articles in Dutch about Dutch football and Expected Points.
+[Click here for my articles](https://www.tussendelinies.nl/profile/robin)
 ---

-This page shows my skills
+Here you can see some examples of my writing and coding.
 <br />
 <br />